 Fundrise is a popular crowdfunding investment platform in the real estate industry that is also open to all investors.
 Using Fundrise, you also buy shares of portfolios that consist of residential and commercial real estate.
 In addition, Fundrise’s portfolios are much more diversified and contain more properties than DiversyFund.

 Another aspect that puts Fundrise ahead of DiversyFund is the fee structure.
 At Fundrise, investors must only pay two fees for a combined 1% compared to the 2% (plus fees on the REIT level) at DiversyFund.
-Plus, the Starter Level portfolio only requires $10 and offers the same features.
+Plus, users can start investing in real estate with as little as $10 with Fundrise.

 Find out how DiversyFund stacks up against the competition.